hinetabi/Pointer-Network/README.md

 token should be replaced with the word at position N in the original input sequence.
 This can be achieved using the `postprocess.py` script.

-##### 5. Evaluation

-We can evaluation the model using A Real-world Dataset for Vietnamese Spell Correction.
-To see the detail of this section, please check this [file](README.training.md).